chutrunganh/Stock-Trading-Platform/docs/techStack/techStack_1.md

 ╚════════════╩═══════════╩═══════╩═══════════╩═══════╩═══════════╩════════╩═══════════╩═══════╩═══════════╩═══════╝
 ```

-Also, when a new order comes in with the same price as the order is being displayed in the table, they are still count as two seperate orders, but in the console table (and also in the frontend UI table) need to aggregate the volume of the orders with the same price.
+Also, when a new order comes in with the same price as the order is being displayed in the table, they are still count as two seperate orders, but in the console table (and also in the frontend UI table) need to aggregate the volume of the orders with the same price for easy looking.
 For example, our current order book is like this:

 ```plaintext
 ╔════════════╦═══════════════════════════════════════╦════════════════════╦═══════════════════════════════════════╗